dmotte/misc/python-scripts/bookmarks-file-gen/README.md

 ## Additional notes

-The **accepted format** of the input should be more or less aligned with the format used by the **Google Chrome / Chromium bookmarks file**.
+The **accepted format** of the input is more or less the same format used by the **Google Chrome / Chromium bookmarks file**.
 If you want to see an example of that file, you can find it for example at one of the following locations, based on the OS and browser you're using:

 | Operating System     | Browser       | Bookmarks file path                                                     |
 | -------------------- | ------------- | ----------------------------------------------------------------------- |